Map Document Migration

 Instructions for use

 Map migration consists of two parts: one is data migration.
-For details, please refer to Data Migration; the other is map document migration, which mainly involves creating, writing, and setting corresponding objects such as layers, features, labels, and symbols in MXD through the iObjects Java component interface provided by SuperMap, thereby completing the conversion from ArcGIS MXD to SuperMap SMWU.
+For details, please refer to Data Migration; the other part is map document migration, which primarily involves creating, writing, and setting corresponding layers, features, symbols, and other objects through the SuperMap iObjects Java component interface to complete the conversion from ArcGIS MXD to SuperMap SMWU.

 Function Entry

-• Data Migration选项卡->Data Migration->Migrate MXD.
+• Data Migration Tab->ArcGISData Migration->Migrate MXD.

 Parameter description